Tactile paving: India

 In the metropolitan cities of Mumbai and Delhi, warning and directional blocks, resembling those in Japan, have been installed in sidewalks leading to and inside metro stations.
 Delhi Metro, which has the most accessible public transport infrastructure in the country, has tactile paving from entry to exit.
 However, some blind commuters have complained that they cannot locate them.

 Such tiles can also be located on pavements near shopping plazas, and particularly around the Delhi University campus.
 The tiles are yellow.
 Although, the tiles within the metro stations are continually cared-for, the maintenance of those set over the sidewalks is generally neglected, which can lead to accidents.
 The Jawaharlal Nehru University, Delhi also has tactile paving on its walkways.

 India has one of the largest populations of people with disabilities, but the development of pedestrian walkways with tactile paving is at infancy.
 In 2015, the Government of India has launched the Accessible India Campaign to make the nation's infrastructure more inclusive and accessible.

 The Kochi Metro rail project, in state of Kerala, will also has entry to exit tactile paving, like the lines of the Delhi Metro.

 Indonesia

-Tactile directional blocks are being integrated into many Indonesian cities (such as Denpasar, Bali), although the implementation of the technology has not always been consistent.
+Tactile directional blocks are being integrated into many Indonesian cities (such as Denpasar, Surabaya, and Bandung), although the implementation of the technology has not always been consistent.

 In Jakarta, warning blocks indicating the entrance to parking lots are installed on the sidewalks in the Jalan Thamrin business area, an installation method unique to Indonesia.
 Blocks of this type are installed at nearly every parking lot entrance, making for a great many installations.
 Warning blocks are also installed before some crosswalks in the Jalan Thamrin area.
 No blocks are installed outside this area, however.
 Blocks are yellow in color.